MrExhilarator/ToDoApplication/README.md

 <MultiLineNote>

-  - Replace the spaces in URL with `%20`.
+  - Replacing the spaces in URL with `%20`.
   - Possible values for `priority` are `HIGH`, `MEDIUM`, and `LOW`.
   - Possible values for `status` are `TO DO`, `IN PROGRESS`, and `DONE`.
   - Possible values for `category` are `WORK`, `HOME`, and `LEARNING`.